vipulDessai/game-development-notes/blender/basics/blender-basics-notes.md

 - <img src="open-more-menu-for-vertex-group.jpg" alt="open-more-menu-for-vertex-group" />
 - in the menu select delete all groups

-### set origin

-The origin is the point which will be attached to the surface of the object on which the particles are added

-- Select the objects
-- <kbd>Right Click</kbd>
-- set origin -> origin to geometry

 ### set priority

 - <img src="set-priority-to-the-particles-in-collection.jpg" alt="set-priority-to-the-particles-in-collection" width="500" />